cbrown5/cbrown5.github.io/posts/2025-11-15-should-i-do-a-pre-print/index.md

 In our recent lab meeting we [revisited the topic of pre-prints and pre-print servers](https://www.seascapemodels.org/posts/2018-08-20-biorxiv-pre-print-posting-guide/index.html) to answer the question - should I post a pre-print of my manuscript?

-Thanks to Jordan Holdorf for helping me write this post.
+Thanks to Jordan Holdorf for helping me write this post and Matt Holden for contributions via linkedin.

 In a recent lab meeting, we revisited the question: Should I post a preprint of my manuscript?
 A few years ago, [I wrote about this topic after posting my fourth preprint to bioRxiv](https://www.seascapemodels.org/posts/2018-08-20-biorxiv-pre-print-posting-guide/index.html).
 Since then, the landscape has shifted, and our discussion—thanks to Jordan Holdorf for the notes—highlighted new considerations worth sharing.